mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 ## Type Hierarchy

+The diagram below shows the relationships between the builtin types provided by TypeScript.

 ![TypeScript Type Hierarchy](./ts-type-hierarchy.png 'TypeScript Type Hierarchy')

-## Primitive Types
+## Builtin Types

+The primitive types supplied by TypeScript include:

-- `boolean` - `true` and `false`
+- `boolean` - values are `true` and `false`

 - `number` - integers (up to 2^53) and floats

 - `string` - text

 - `bigint` - holds any size integers
-  (as of 8/30/19 not supported by IE11 or Safari)
+  As of 8/30/19 this type is not supported by IE11 or Safari.

 - `symbol` - holds immutable, unique values
   These are sometimes used as keys in objects and Maps.

-- `null` - represents currently having no value
+- `null` - typically represents currently having no value

-- `undefined` - represent having never had a value
+- `undefined` - typically represent having never had a value

-## Other Builtin Types
+Other builtin types include:

 - `any` - default type; allows anything
   It's best to avoid using this.
 - `unknown` - like any, but requires "refinement" when values are used

-## Types Not Used For Variables
+  Refinement involves checking the type of a variable in code, typically using an `if` statement.
 - `undefined` and `null`
    These types are only used in union types, not on their own.
+For example:

   ```ts
   let name: string;